TobikoData/sqlmesh/docs/cloud/cloud_index.md

-# **Welcome to Tobiko Cloud:**
+# **Welcome to Tobiko Cloud**

-**What it is:** Tobiko Cloud is a cutting-edge data transformation platform that enhances speed, accuracy, and efficiency in managing data pipelines, offering features like virtual environments, data validation, and seamless integrations.
+**What it is:**

+Tobiko Cloud is a cutting-edge data transformation platform that enhances speed, accuracy, and efficiency in managing data pipelines, offering features like virtual environments, data validation, and seamless integrations.

-**Who it’s for:** It is designed for developers, data engineers, and enterprises looking to scale their data operations without compromising productivity or precision.
+**Who it’s for:**

+It is designed for developers, data engineers, and enterprises looking to scale their data operations without compromising productivity or precision.

-**Why we made it:** Tobiko Cloud was created to solve common challenges in data management, such as slow builds, redundant processes, and debugging inefficiencies, empowering teams to deliver reliable data faster.
+**Why we made it:**

+Tobiko Cloud was created to solve common challenges in data management, such as slow builds, redundant processes, and debugging inefficiencies, empowering teams to deliver reliable data faster.

 ### How is it different?